rideways/technical_test/README.md

 * Your test approach
 * Problem solving

-Please make sure your code compiles and works
+Please make sure your code compiles and runs

 Once complete, you can submit your code to us by sharing an open GitHub repository.